Substance Abuse Services / Substance Abuse Treatment Unit

 The Substance Abuse Treatment Unit (SATU), a satellite clinic of the Connecticut Mental Health Center (CMHC), is a cooperative endeavor between the Connecticut Department of Mental Health and Addiction Services and Yale University School of Medicine’s Department of Psychiatry.
 Training in the Substance Abuse Services Track can happen as either a primary or secondary placement and allows for a unique combination of experiences.
-Placement at the SATU Clinic affords fellows the opportunity to learn cutting edge treatments for substance use disorders, to have access to world renowned faculty in the Division of Substance Abuse Research, and to develop leadership skills in addictions administration.
+Placement at the SATU Clinic affords fellows the opportunity to work in an outpatient setting and learn cutting edge treatments for substance use disorders, to have access to world renowned faculty in the Division of Substance Abuse Research, and to develop leadership skills in addictions administration.

 Number of Fellows

 Since 1968, the Substance Abuse Treatment Unit (SATU) has been at the forefront of the Nation’s efforts to assess and treat substance use disorders.
 Locally, SATU is a leader in providing education, consultation, and mentorship to community agencies and city and state government.
 The clinic serves a racially, ethnically, and economically diverse population of adult clients from New Haven and surrounding communities.
 Additionally, specialty services are offered for health care providers with addictions from across the state who have been identified by the Department of Public Health as needing assessment and long-term treatment for substance use problems.